128-bit computing: Hardware

 A 128-bit multicomparator was described by researchers in 1976.

 The IBM System/360 Model 85, and IBM System/370 and its successors, support 128-bit floating-point arithmetic.

 The Siemens 7.700 and 7.500 series mainframes and their successors support 128-bit floating-point arithmetic.

 Most modern CPUs feature single instruction, multiple data (SIMD) instruction sets (Streaming SIMD Extensions, AltiVec etc.) where 128-bit vector registers are used to store several smaller numbers, such as four 32-bit floating-point numbers.
 A single instruction can then operate on all these values in parallel.
 However, these processors do not operate on individual numbers that are 128 binary digits in length; only their vector registers have the size of 128 bits.

 The DEC VAX supported operations on 128-bit integer ('O' or octaword) and 128-bit floating-point ('H-float' or HFLOAT) datatypes.
 Support for such operations was an upgrade option rather than being a standard feature.
 Since the VAX's registers were 32 bits wide, a 128-bit operation used four consecutive registers or four longwords in memory.

 The ICL 2900 Series provided a 128-bit accumulator, and its instruction set included 128-bit floating-point and packed decimal arithmetic.

 A CPU with 128-bit multimedia extensions was designed by researchers in 1999.

-Among the sixth generation of video game consoles, the Dreamcast and the PlayStation 2 used the term "128-bit" in their marketing to describe their capability.
-The Playstation 2's CPU had 128-bit SIMD capabilities.
+Among the sixth generation of video game consoles, the Dreamcast and the PlayStation 2 used the term 128-bit in their marketing to describe their capability.
+The PlayStation 2's CPU had 128-bit SIMD capabilities.
 Neither console supported 128-bit addressing or 128-bit integer arithmetic.

-Modern Graphics processing unit (GPU) chips may operate data across a 128-bit bus.